SpinResearch/RustySecrets/README.md

 [**Documentation (latest)**](https://docs.rs/rusty_secrets/)
 [**Documentation (master)**](http://spinresearch.github.io/RustySecrets/rusty_secrets/index.html)

+## Warning: Please do not send pull requests for the moment

+> This library is currently being heavily refactored in a private branch, and as such, we are currently unable to merge pull requests against the master branch.
+We will release the changes in this private branch publicly as soon as we get them audited.
+Until then, we definitely welcome bug reports, constructive feedback, or features ideas.
+Feel free to send a PR though, if you don't mind seeing it closed, or indefinitely delayed.

+> Thank you for checking out RustySecrets, we hope to be able to accept your contributions very soon!

 ## Design goals

 The main use for this library is to split a secret of an arbitrary length in *n* different shares and *t*-out-of-*n* shares are required to recover it.
 The dealer is assumed to be honest (and competent).
 We further assume that our adversary will only be able to compromise at most *t-1* shares.
 Shares are kept offline.